-Overall, Capital assets have remained stable since December 31, 2017.
-Additions to capital assets made during the quarter were driven mainly by the Bank's medium-term plan (MTP) resiliency initiatives, including cyber security and business recovery enhancements.
+Overall, Capital assets have increased by \$3.6 million (or 1 per cent) since December 31, 2017, driven mainly by the Bank's medium-term plan (MTP) resiliency initiatives, including cyber security and business recovery enhancements.

-Other assets includes the net defined-benefit asset related to the Bank of Canada Pension Plan (the Bank's registered pension plan).
-The net defined-benefit asset increased by \$18.8 million (or 17 per cent) compared with December 31, 2017, primarily due to a 10-basis-point increase in the discount rate used to measure the related defined-benefit obligation, which was partially offset by negative asset returns in the first quarter of 2018.
+Other assets includes the net defined-benefit asset related to the Bank of Canada Pension Plan (the Bank's registered pension plan), which amounted to \$177.3 million as at June 30, 2018 (\$109.0 million as at December 31, 2017).
+The increase of \$68.3 million (or 63 per cent) compared with December 31, 2017, was primarily due to a 20-basis-point increase in the discount rate4 used to measure the related defined-benefit obligation, and positive asset returns for the Bank of Canada Pension Plan in the first six months of 2018.

-Asset profile
+Asset profile % of total assets

-Demand for bank notes typically reaches its lowest level at the end of the first quarter and peaks in the second and fourth quarters around holiday periods.
+1 Demand for bank notes typically reaches its lowest level at the end of the first quarter and peaks in the second and fourth quarters around holiday periods.